somatonic/Pollino/README.md

     );
 ```

 Then use the configuration name "myconfig1" in your calls.
+Either with setOptions()

 ```
 $pollino->setOptions("myconfig1");
 ```

-Or when using the render method renderPoll()
+Or when using the render method renderPoll() you can do this

 ```
 $pollino->renderPoll($page, "myconfig1");
 ```

-To render a poll view only you can force that by setting the second or third argument to true:
+To render a poll view-only, you can force it by setting the second or third  (if options present) argument to true:

 ```
 echo $pollino->renderPoll($page, $viewOnly = true);
 ```

-or with options added
+or with additional options argument added

 ```
 echo $pollino->renderPoll($page, $options, $viewOnly = true);